craftinc/craftinc-gates/README.md

 ## Installing ##

 1. Download the latest release _[here](http://dev.bukkit.org/bukkit-plugins/craftinc-gates/files/)_
+2. Delete any old versions of _Craft Inc. Gates_ (only the .jar files) including the extra dynmap-plugin for this plugin.
-2. Extract the content of the zip file into the plugins folder of your Bukkit server.
+3. Extract the content of the zip file into the plugins folder of your Bukkit server.
-3. Start or reload the server.
+4. Start or reload the server.

 ## Craft Inc. ##
 Check out our __[Craft Inc. Minecraft Server](http://www.craftinc.de)__.
 Everyone is welcome!